sapio-lang/sapio/docs/learn-sapio/src/ch06-01-wasm.md

 implement `Deserialize` and `JsonSchema`.
 Resolving the locator makes no claim that every value of `T` is accepted by that module.

+Plugin APIs explicitly generate JSON Schema Draft 7 for both arguments and results.
+The host accepts that dialect and applies bounded, offline validation.
+The `sapio-jsonschema` fork retains the `schemars` package name and derive attributes, with opt-in implementations for Bitcoin and Miniscript types.

 The native host validates each actual `CreateArgs<T>` input against the module's advertised input schema before calling its create function.
 It validates each successful result against the advertised output schema before returning it,